When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 – Events and Conversion

 As you know, these two are the goals.
-Hence this tab shows you events or conversions that the user happened to complete in the realtime.
+Hence this tab shows you events or conversions that the user happened to complete in real-time.

 This is the most important part of this guide to google analytics for eCommerce as it shows you some of the very important information about your audience.
 As you shall see, when you click on the Audience tab, a list of sub-tabs will appear.